-Two sites directly associated with water supply were waiting to be assessed, the Hydraulic Engineering and Hydropower, Drinking Water and Decorative Fountains of Augsburg on the German Tentative List, and the baroque Águas Livres Aqueduct, with its associated conduits and reservoir, was on that of Portugal.
+Two sites directly associated with water supply were waiting to be assessed, the Hydropower, Hydropower, Hydropower, on the German Tentative List, and the baroque Águas Livres Aqueduct, with its associated conduits and reservoir, was on that of Portugal.

 The only properties involved in transporting water for human use are inscribed for their architectural and engineering importance.
 These are the three Roman aqueducts in Segovia, Tarragona and Pont du Gard, and the Padre Tembleque aqueduct in Mexico.
 Each is recognised for the technical skill of planning and construction to which they are testament.
 The 11th century Rani-ki-Vav Stepwell is a characteristic typology developed in India for accessing and storing ground water with a monumental architectural design.